ivantay2003/APIMRTDown/README.md

 # MRT Status API
 <br><br>
-This api will sniff out twitter and reddit social media if anyone is complaining the mrt is down.
+This api will filter out Singapore MRT down time in  twitter and reddit social media if anyone is complaining.
+Examples of complain in Twitter which this will service will detect :<br>
+Twitter <br>
+"mrt breakdown bugis waited very long"

 <br><br>